Our knowledge of orthopaedics. Your best health.

 Medical History and Physical Examination

-Your doctor will ask you about your overall health, when the symptoms of cauda equina syndrome began, and how they impact your activities.
+• Ask you about your overall health, when the symptoms of cauda equina syndrome began, and how they impact your activities.

-Imaging Studies
+Imaging Tests

-Your doctor may order x-rays, magnetic resonance imaging (MRI) scans, and computerized tomography (CT) scans to help assess the problem.
+Your doctor may order X-rays, magnetic resonance imaging (MRI) scans, and computerized tomography (CT) scans to help assess the problem.

 Herniated disk compressing cauda equina